iterorganization/IMAS-ParaView/docs/source/index.rst

            <strong>Plugins</strong>
          </div>

-      Learn how to use the ParaView plugins
+      Learn which **ParaView plugins** are available and how to use them.

    .. grid-item-card::
       :link: training